Clauvin/Abrahms-Less-OP-Martial-Arts/README.md

 ## Plans

 Basically, to nerf martial styles through iteration until I'm confortable using them.
-I don't have an exact baseline of power for what I want to reach, but expect a fall from OP-tiers of power (as the mentioned Bojutsu above giving 50+ Evading and dealing 100+ damage with overhead strikes at Day 1).
+I don't have an exact baseline of power for what I want to reach, but expect a fall from OP-tiers of power (as the mentioned Bojutsu above giving 50+ Evading and dealing 100+ damage with overhead strikes to zombies at Day 1).